-In addition, a drug product approved under an NDA, such as MM-398 if it were to be approved, could face generic competition earlier than expected.
+In addition, a drug product approved under an NDA, such as MM-398, could face generic competition earlier than expected.
 The enactment of the Generic Drug User Fee Amendments of 2012 as part of the Food and Drug Administration Safety and Innovation Act of 2012, or FDASIA, established a user fee program that will generate hundreds of millions of dollars in funding for the FDA's generic drug review program.
 Funding from the user fee program, along with performance goals that the FDA negotiated with the generic drug industry, could significantly decrease the timeframe for FDA review and approval of generic drug applications.